-At Copper Mountain, (Minfile 092HSE001) the Ingerbelle mineral zone is one of five productive mineral zones that exhibit cross-structural mineral controls where up to four structures merge to a cross-structure at the centre of an open-pit (Figure 14).
-The major Copper Mountain Fault appears as the primary development to other structures; all of which relate to a primary mineral controls
+At Copper Mountain, the Ingerbelle mineral zone is one of five productive mineral zones that exhibit cross-structural mineral controls where up to four structures merge to a cross-structure at the centre of the open-pit (Figure 14).
+The major Copper Mountain Fault appears as the primary development to other structures; all of which relate to primary mineral controls.
+The mineral zones may lie along an indistinct and irregular contact of volcanic rocks with Lost Horse intrusive rocks, both rock types being host to ore.